libondev/debugger-for-console/README.md

 ## Configuration

-You can customize the statements you want to insert in the Settings.(You can also use this plug-in as a simple code snippet)
+You can customize the statements you want to insert in the Settings.(You can also use this plugin as a simple code snippet)
 ```json
 // preset
 {